- Who: Ben Currier

 What made you decide to use your chosen platform over others?

-I partly chose my existing platform due to wanting more control over the look and feel of the course.
+I partly chose my existing course software due to wanting more control over the look and feel of the course.
 I’ve also been pretty careful about keeping my course only available through my site.
 I may branch out to other sites in order to share the course with as many as possible while hopefully retaining as much control over how and where my training is used.

 What other tools do you use to run your online course business?